zejacobi/DeltaGreen/readme.md

 ## Building The Docs
 From the `Docs` directory, run `make html`.
+Sometimes the API autodocs stop tracking changes and the whole _build directory has to be deleted to remind them to build what they should.
+If this happens, you can run (with an activated venv) the script `make_docs.sh` (*nix only) in the `Docs` directory to handle deleting the _build folder automatically before building the updated docs.

 ## Wishlist
 * Language families/association scores to give more realistic language combinations